academe/omnipay-adyen/README.md

 </head>

 <body>
+    /* Do NOT use the name attribute for any of these form credit card detail items. */ /* The default card details shown are useful when testing, but not for production. */

     <form method="POST" action="{{ $request->getReturnUrl() }}" id="adyen-encrypted-form">
         <input type="text" size="20" data-encrypted-name="number" value="4444333322221111" />
         <input type="text" size="20" data-encrypted-name="holderName" value="User Name" />